Two GOP lawmakers invoke Hitler to hammer Democrats

 Breaking News Emails

-Rep. Mo Brooks, R-Ala., on Monday — the day after attorney general Bob Barr submitted his summary of special counsel Robert Mueller's Russia investigation report — drew from the German leader's writings to attack congressional Democrats and the “fake news media” as having lied throughout special counsel Robert Mueller’s Russia probe.
+On Monday — the day after attorney general William Barr submitted his summary of special counsel Robert Mueller's Russia investigation report — Rep. Mo Brooks, R-Ala., drew from the German leader's writings to attack congressional Democrats and the “fake news media” as having lied throughout Mueller’s Russia probe.

 “A 'big lie' is a political propaganda technique made famous by Germany's national socialist German Workers Party,” Brooks said on the House floor.
 “For more than two years, socialist Democrats and their fake news media allies, CNN, MSNBC, The New York Times, Washington Post and countless others have perpetrated the biggest political lie, con, scam and fraud in American history.”

-Note: CORRECTION (March 26, 2019, 5:03 p.m.
-ET): An earlier version of this article misidentified the attorney general.
-He is William Barr, not Bob Barr.